Golf and Biodiversity: Help for the ant

 The recent study results also provide opportunities for classification in the distribution of species according to habitat.
 According to the study, species that prefer to live close to the ground are mainly found in arid regions.
 The density of tree-dwelling ant species is highest in forests and lowest in highly urbanized and human-dominated regions, he said.

 The scientists hope their latest study will trigger further findings that are also of interest from the perspective of golf course operators.
 Indeed, changes in climatic conditions will be incorporated into future work to better assess the distribution and dispersal of ants.
-Environmental influences such as the recent heat wave in 2022 could potentially have had a negative impact in this context.
+Environmental influences such as the recent heat wave could potentially have had a negative impact in this context.